harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/shared/step_palette/_sto-ref-ui-target-variant.md

 #### Variant

-This is usually the branch name, image tag, or another unique identifier such as a timestamp or version number.
-STO maintains a historical trend for each variant.
+This is usually the branch name, image tag, or another unique identifier such as a version number or timestamp.
 STO can [auto-detect](#auto-detecting-the-target-and-variant) the variant in some cases.

+STO maintains a historical trend for each variant.
 You can see all scanned variants for a target in **Test Targets**:

 <DocImage path={require('../../static/variants-in-test-targets.png')} width="60%" height="60%" title="Click to view full size image" />